Frequently Asked Questions and Answers

 "It was either this or basketweaving!" --Natasha Veruschka

-Some of us do it to educate others and demonstrate the possibilities of stretching the limitations of the human body.
+Some of us do it to educate others and demonstrate the possibilities of stretching the mind and overcoming the limitations of the human body.

 Some of us do it to help preserve a dying ancient art.